Newfoundland and Labrador: Music

 Newfoundland and Labrador has a folk musical heritage based on the Irish, English and Scottish traditions that were brought to its shores centuries ago.
 Though similar in its Celtic influence to neighbouring Nova Scotia and Prince Edward Island, Newfoundland and Labrador are more Irish than Scottish, and have more elements imported from English and French music than those provinces.
 Much of the region's music focuses on the strong seafaring tradition in the area, and includes sea shanties and other sailing songs.
 Some modern traditional musicians include Great Big Sea, The Ennis Sisters, The Dardanelles, Ron Hynes and Jim Payne.

 The Newfoundland Symphony Orchestra began in St. John's in 1962 as a 20-piece string orchestra known as the St. John's Orchestra.
-Principals from this form a string quartet which performs regularly.
 A school of music at Memorial University schedules a variety of concerts and has a chamber orchestra and jazz band.
 Two members of its faculty, Nancy Dahn on violin and Timothy Steeves on piano, perform as Duo Concertante and are responsible for establishing an annual music festival in August, the Tuckamore Festival.
 Both the school of music and Opera on the Avalon produce operatic works.
-Memorial's Research Centre for the Study of Music, Media, and Place, houses Memorial's graduate program in ethnomusicology.
-A leading institution for research in ethnomusicology, the Centre offers academic lectures, scholarly residencies, conferences, symposia, and outreach activities to the province on music and culture.
+A leading institution for research in ethnomusicology, Memorial's Research Centre for the Study of Music, Media, and Place, offers academic lectures, scholarly residencies, conferences, symposia, and outreach activities to the province on music and culture.

-Anthems

-The pre-confederation and current provincial anthem is the "Ode to Newfoundland", written by British colonial governor Sir Charles Cavendish Boyle in 1902 during his administration of Newfoundland (1901 to 1904).
+The pre-confederation and current provincial anthem is the "Ode to Newfoundland", written by British colonial governor Sir Charles Cavendish Boyle in 1902.
 It was adopted as the official Newfoundland anthem on May 20, 1904.
 In 1980, the province re-adopted the song as an official provincial anthem.
 "The Ode to Newfoundland" is still sung at public events in Newfoundland and Labrador.